 One of the things I love about Laura Lea’s cookbook is that the recipes are all approachable and delicious, not aspirational—which is exactly the vibe we tried to achieve with our book, too!
 Her focus is eating real food and lots of it, including healthier versions of the Southern favorites she grew up with.
 Her book includes meat, fish, and lots of veggies: so it’s got a little of something for everyone.

-We topped these fluffy gluten-free waffles with a bit of our new rhubarb compote recipe, which brings in a vibrant hot pink color and tangy flavor.
+We topped our gluten free waffles with a bit of our new rhubarb compote recipe, which brings in a vibrant hot pink color and tangy flavor.
 And to cut the sweet, a dollop of creamy yogurt.
 A little goes a long way with the rhubarb compote, so you can be light-handed when you’re topping.

 A huge thanks to Laura Lea for this fantastic recipe!